Kristof89Szabo/milestonetwothree/src/main/java/com/exam/docker/README.md

 #### Docker CLI commands:

       - docker images : It shows all images on the computer
       - docker pull **imageName** : Pulls down the given image from dockerhub
       - docker run **{name}:{tag}** : Creates container from the given image:tag.
 (If the image not available in locally it will pull from DockerHub)
       - docker build : Build image fom specific Dockerfile
       - docker ps / docker container ls : Shows running containers
       - docker ps -a / docker container ls -a : Shows all container
       - docker image ls :  Images that are currently available on your system and a container created from it.
       - docker image ls -a: Shows all image
       - docker stop **{containerId}** : Stops given container
       - docker log **{containerId}** : Shows logs for the given container.
       - docker container inspect mysql : Shows all information about the container
       - docker container stats : streaming live performance for all container
       - docker container port **{containerName}** : Shows publishing ports HOST:CONTAINER
+      - docker commit {runningContainerId/name} {new Image name} : We can create new image from modified container.

 **Flags:**

-- -d / --detach: run at the background
+      -d / --detach: run at the background
-- -p {port}:{port} :
+      -p {port}:{port} :
-- --name {chosenContainerName} : You can name your new container.
+      --name {chosenContainerName} : You can name your new container.
-- --network {chosenNetworkName} :
+      --network {chosenNetworkName} :

 ### Docker/Host Port